darshanpv/OpenCV4Unity/README.md

 Part-2 Building plugin for MacOsX
 ----------------------------------
-To use OpenCV functions in MAC Os from Native Plugin without using 3rd party plugin from assets store (openCVforUnity)
+This part describes how to use OpenCV functions in MAC OS from within Unity without using 3rd party plugin from assets store like (openCVforUnity etc.)

 ** Prerequisite ** – Xcode and CMake

 ## Build and Install of opencv
-1. Download openCV and unzip it somewhere on your computer.
+1. Download openCV (from https://github.com/opencv/opencv/releases) and unzip it somewhere on your computer.
 Create build folder inside it
+2. Download exra modules from OpenCV. (from https://github.com/opencv/opencv_contrib/releases).
+Ensure you download the same version.
+3. Unzip the folder
-2. Open CMake
+4. Open CMake
-3. Click Browse Source and navigate to your openCV folder.
+5. Click Browse Source and navigate to your openCV folder.
-4. Click Browse Build and navigate to your build Folder.
+6. Click Browse Build and navigate to your build Folder.
-5. Click the configure button.
+7. Click the configure button.
 You will be asked how you would like to generate the files.
-Choose Unix-Makefile from the Drop Down menu and Click OK.
+Choose Unix-Makefile from the drop down menu and Click OK.
 CMake will perform some tests and return a set of red boxes appear in the CMake Window.
+8. Search for "OPENCV_EXTRA_MODULES_PATH" and provide the path to modules folder (e.g. /Users/purushottam_d/Programs/OpenCV3_4_5_contrib/modules)
-6. Click Configure again, then Click Generate.
+9. Click Configure again, then Click Generate.
-7. Goto build folder
+10. Go to build folder

 ```
 # cd build